A downloadable PDF of this blog post is available here.

-Demand for on-farm cold storage of produce and other Vermont agricultural products is increasing as local markets for these goods expand.
-I receive many inquiries regarding CoolBotsTM, an adaptation of a window air-conditioner to make a cooler out of an insulated space.
-This article is intended to collect related resources in one place and to also highlight some considerations adopters of CoolBots should be aware of.
+Demand for on-farm cold storage of produce is increasing as local markets for these goods expand.
+Many local producers are asking about CoolBots™, a tool that works with a window air-conditioner to make a cooler out of an insulated space.
+This article collects information about CoolBots and highlights some considerations growers should be aware of.

 - Understand your storage needs;